steltenpower/PowerGists/animation.md

 # PAPER STILL

-- What, that our narratives nowadays are often heavily based on, was not mentioned so far?
+What 4-letter word, that our narratives nowadays are often heavily based on, was not mentioned so far ????

-### ???? *(4 characters)*<br><br>DATA !!!!
+hints: ????-driven or better ????-assisted

+DATA !!!!

-- Aren't many documents much like a sheet of paper behind a glass plate however?
-How not?
+But, aren't many documents still much like a sheet of paper behind a glass plate however?

 ---